-In my study, I examine how health education teachers guide their students to make choices between information sources and how they help the students to evaluate these sources critically.
-My multidisciplinary study employs viewpoints of educational sciences and information studies to health communication and teaching.
+In this sub-project PhD student Tuula Nygård examines how health education teachers guide their students to make choices between information sources and how they help the students to evaluate these sources critically.
+This multidisciplinary study employs viewpoints of educational sciences and information studies to health communication and teaching.
 The study’s theoretical background is based on the concept of cognitive authority, which is explored in the context of multiliteracies with emphasis on information seeking and evaluation skills, and critical literacy.

-I examine the teacher’s role as a trustee by analyzing the observation data, which we collected in three schools during health education lessons when students were working in groups on themes like diets, chronic and infectious diseases, physical activity, and screen time.
+The teacher’s role as a trustee is examined by analyzing the observation data, which were collected in three schools during health education lessons when students worked in groups on themes like diets, chronic and infectious diseases, physical activity, and screen time.
 The aim is to enlighten teachers’ activities in the teamwork situations, and the discussions between the teacher and the students.
-It is also interesting to find out, how the teacher’s empirical knowledge of health issues is mediated to the students.
+It is also of interest to find out, how the teacher’s empirical knowledge of health issues is mediated to the students.
 In the next stages of the study, the analysis will be deepened by interviewing health education teachers and joining in the virtual teacher network.
 The analysis method is nexus analysis that is utilized as an encompassing methodological strategy, complemented by other analysis methods if needed (Scollon & Scollon 2004).
 Besides the teacher role as a trustee, the study aims to examine how multiliteracies can be developed and literacy skills maintained in health education.
 Another practical aim is to explore how digitality can be utilized rationally and appropriately in the school context.
-Moreover, the English term trustee does not yet have a good Finnish translation in the context of my study and therefore, my goal is to improve the expressions used in this regard.
+Moreover, the English term trustee does not yet have a good Finnish translation in the context of this study and therefore, one goal is to improve the expressions used in this regard.

 Cope, B., & Kalantzis, M. (2009).
 “Multiliteracies”: New literacies, new learning.
 Pedagogies: An international journal, 4(3), 164-195.